 We will happily work around your current situation to ensure your testing chamber is as efficient and effective as possible–we provide custom installation.

-A non-traditional size test chamber was outfitted with dual steam generators for humidity control.
-Depending on the size of the unit, AES is happy to customize all test chamber systems to meet customer needs.
+AES can outfit a non-traditional-sized test chamber with dual steam generators for humidity control.
+Depending on the size of the unit, AES is happy to customize all test chamber systems to meet your needs.

-A test chamber built with multiple large access ports for easy item manipulation during testing.
+AES builds test chambers with multiple large access ports for easy item manipulation during testing.
 Glove boxes may even be added to larger test chambers for safe and direct manipulation of items during condition testing.

-This test chamber was built with a removable electrical panel for easy transportation and installation.
-This panel is hardwired to the test chamber body via a flexible hose which allowed this chamber to fit through a standard 34" doorway.
+Custom test chambers can feature removable electrical panels for easy transportation and installation.
+The pictured panel is hardwired to the test chamber body via a flexible hose, allowing this chamber to fit through a standard 34" doorway.

 Associated Environmental Systems offers a temperature chamber that forms a conductive barrier to block radio frequency energy as you test circuit boards and other electronics.
-The FDR chamber offers the ability to test frequency generating devices within a shielded environment.
+The FDR chamber provides the ability to test frequency-generating devices within a shielded environment.
 The chamber also offers the ability to test devices inside that are shielded from the outside.